Scripture Read: Proverbs 3; 4

 Leave a Reply. |

-Jeff has been in ministry for well over two decades.
-He currently serves as Campus Pastor at West Bradenton Baptist Southside Campus in Bradenton, Florida.
+Jeff has been in full-time ministry for thirty years.
+He currently serves as Executive Director at Anchor House Ministry at SeaPort Manatee in Palmetto, FL and he is a part-time Campus Pastor at West Bradenton Southside in Bradenton, Florida.

 Archives